SirWillance/FoW_Suite_Light/docs/HoW to FoW Suite/CONTRIBUTING.md

 Contribute code or report bugs during streams to earn guild points for Pro/Ultimate features!
 Thank You!
 Your contributions make FoW_Suite_LIGHT better for everyone, especially ComfyUI users.
 Thank you for being part of the community! 🚀🎮

+---

+## Commercial Use Policy
+The **Force of Will Suite** is licensed under the MIT License, allowing free modification and distribution, including for commercial purposes, as long as the copyright notice and license are included.
+If you’re using this code commercially, we’d love your support!
+Upgrade to `FoW_Suite_Standard` (€15) or `FoW_Suite_Pro` (€25) for official features, or join my [Twitch stream](https://www.twitch.tv/sirwillance) to help me level up and earn free access via [Discord](https://discord.gg/BHSxf8HB).